ruis0ng/ruis0ng.github.io/_pages/cv.md

 Projects
 ======
+* AI-powered Support Agent for Employees at the Immigration Office
+  * Developed an AI-driven support system to assist immigration office employees in managing and retrieving application-related data efficiently in a team.
+  * The project involved digitizing paper-based documents using OCR (Optical Character Recognition), storing them in a structured database, and enabling intelligent document search and question-answering using Retrieval-Augmented Generation (RAG).
+  * Implemented Natural Language Processing (NLP) techniques and Large Language Models (LLMs) to generate summaries and improve workflow automation.
+  * Tech stack: Python, FastAPI, Vue.js, OpenAI API, PostgreSQL, Tesseract OCR, Milvus.
+* FocusBloom – A Visual Focus Tracker for programmer
+  * Developed a cross-platform app using Vue.js and Electron to visualize coding focus through dynamic flower animations.
+  * Tracks task switching and concentration time, providing intuitive feedback.
+  * Evaluated effectiveness through user studies and data analysis.
+  * Tech stack: Vue.js and Electron
 * Website Accessibility Analysis and Improvement
   * Evaluated and improved website accessibility with a team.
   * Utilized JavaScript and JAWS to enhance screen reader support and keyboard navigation.